davethewiz/COP-4520-Assignment-1/README.md

 Once all threads have completed, all prime numbers from $1$ to $10^8$ have been found and the final results are printed in the output format described above.

 ### Evaluation
-As a result of the algorithm chosen, this code is able to produce an output in just over 10 seconds when using all 8 threads.
+As a result of the algorithm chosen, this code is able to produce an output in just over 10 seconds when using all 8 threads on a testing desktop PC.
 Thanks to an even set of calculations among all threads, this program is able to efficiently calculate many prime numbers relatively quickly.

-Beyond that, the code is designed in an expandable way, since all numbers are listed in a large array, it would be trivial to improve the program in the future to support better prime calculation algorithms.
+Beyond this, the code is designed in an expandable way.
+Since all numbers are listed in a large array, it would be trivial to improve the program in the future to support better prime calculation algorithms.
 The number of threads used and the range of primes to calculate are set as `const` values at the top of the program to allow for easy modification as needed.